Hongchunping Temple: Name

-The name of Hongchunping is derived from three 1,200-years-old Ailanthus altissima trees.
+The name of Hongchunping is derived from three 1,200-year-old Ailanthus altissima trees.

 History

 The temple was first built by master Chushan Xingyi (楚山性一) in the early Ming dynasty (1368–1644) with the name of "Thousand Buddha Chan Temple" (千佛禅院), commonly known as "Thousand Buddha Temple" (千佛庵).
 It was largely extended in 1631, in the reign of Chongzhen Emperor (1628–1644) of the late Ming dynasty.

 In 1778, in the 43rd year of Qianlong period (1736–1795) in the Qing dynasty (1644–1911), a catastrophic fire demolished most of its buildings.
 Twelve years later, the temple was restored and redecorated by master Eyun (峨云).
-The name was changed into "Hongchunping Temple" (Hongchun means Ailanthus altissima) because it had three 1,200-years-old Ailanthus altissima trees.
+The name was changed into "Hongchunping Temple" (Hongchun means Ailanthus altissima) because it had three 1,200-year-old Ailanthus altissima trees.

 In 1936, Chiang Kai-shek visited the temple while he inspected the Officer Training Corps on Mount Emei.

 The temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.